-Unless additional time is granted by the presiding officer, each person shall limit public comments to three minutes on any agenda item at a meeting with a cumulative total of ten minutes for all agenda items at such meeting, provided that such ten minute limit shall be voluntary.
+Unless otherwise extended or limited by the presiding officer, each person shall limit public comments to three minutes on any agenda item at a meeting with a cumulative total of ten minutes for all agenda items at such meeting, provided that such ten minute limit shall be voluntary.
 The presiding officer may grant a representative of a large speaker group additional time (up to ten minutes) to speak for the group on any agenda item.

-A person wishing to address City Council shall first be recognized by the presiding officer.
-Each person shall address all remarks to City Council as a body, not to any member thereof and not to staff.
+A person wishing to address City Council shall first be recognized by the presiding officer and, once recognized, shall directly address the City Council..
 No person, other than a Councilmember and the person having the floor, shall be permitted to enter into any discussion without recognition by the presiding officer.

-Information/Consent Agenda: The information/consent agenda shall consist of routine items for which staff contemplates no discussion by City Council.
-Information/consent agenda items shall be supported by such written reports and information as the City Manager deems necessary to apprise City Council of the action required and to enable City Council to make a decision in the best interests of the City.
-An information/consent agenda item may be removed for discussion at the request of a Councilmember.
-A removed information/consent agenda item will be considered after City Council acts upon the remainder of the information/consent agenda.
+Information/Consent Agenda: The information/consent agenda shall consist of routine items for which staff contemplates no discussion by the City Council.
+Information/consent agenda items shall be supported by such written reports and information as the City Manager deems necessary to apprise the City Council of the action required and to enable the City Council to make a decision in the best interests of the City.
+An information/consent agenda item may be removed for discussion at the request of a Councilmember or the City Manager.
+A removed information/consent agenda item may be considered after the City Council acts upon the remainder of the information/consent agenda.

-Appointment Items: The City Council may schedule items for a specific time to accommodate presentations on selected matters.
+Appointment Items: Items may be scheduled for a specific time to accommodate presentations and consideration of selected matters.